-According to gov.uk, the government will give accredited lenders a 100 per cent guarantee for the Bounce Back Loans they pay out against any losses.
+According to gov.uk, accredited lenders are 100 per cent guarantee for the Bounce Back Loans they pay out against any losses.
 The British Business Bank is also picking up the bill for any fees and interest for the first year, and small business owners won’t need to repay anything towards their Bounce Back Loan in the first 12 months.

-After the first year, borrowers will have to pay “2.5 per cent interest for the remaining period of the loan”, according to the government website.
+After the first year, borrowers will have to pay “2.5 per cent interest for the remaining period of the loan”, according to Gov.uk website.

 BBL’s are available for six years to UK-based businesses set up before 1 March 2020.
 YoIn order to apply for a BBLS a business needs to have been adversely affected by coronavirus to qualify.

 Coronavirus Business Interruption Loan Scheme (CBILS)

 Coronavirus business interruption loan scheme CBILS allows businesses to access financial support interest free for the first 12 months, up to £5million underwritten by the Government across six years.
-Loans up to £250k do not require a personal guarantee .
+Loans up to £250k do not require a individual guarantee .
 Loans will not be secured against the Primary Residential Property (PRP).
 Lenders may offer alternative finance deals and businesses who have had their CBILs application rejected by one lender can apply to another lender.